stat660-f18/course-questions-wiki/week-03/README.md

  - - - where sex='F';
 - - run;
 - Question (yli110-stat660): What happens if there's no BY statement in a PROC SORT step?
+- Answer (jduan10-stat660): The dataset can not be sorted sucessfully because the criteria are missing.
 - Question (whu8-stat660):Is 'by' statement necessary when using sort function?
 - Answer (whu8-stat660): Yes.
 - Question (jduan10-stat660): How to remove the Obs column?